cran/optimParallel/README.md

 the speed increase is about factor 1+2p when no analytic gradient is specified and 1+2p processor cores are available.

-See the ArXiv e-prints URL http://arxiv.org/abs/1804.11058 also available as package vignette for more information.
+See the R Journal article https://doi.org/10.32614/RJ-2019-030 for more information.
+It is also available as vignette.

 R> vignette("optimParallel")